Have dry skin? Curel Foaming Wash gives you 6 reasons to love it (REVIEW)

 S$20 for a drugstore cleanser seems a little steep especially when you can easily get one at half the price or a quarter (see latest price).

 I was willing to pay for it because of its claim to “cleanse without stripping hydration.”
-I still would consider repurchasing it because I like how my skin is free of dry patches.
-But I would likely be exploring other moisturizing face wash first, perhaps those that doesn’t foam up.
+I still would consider repurchasing it because I like how my skin was free of dry patches.

 Recommendation: Should you buy Curel Foaming Wash?

 I like how Curel Foaming Wash doesn’t strip the skin of its moisture even though it is a foaming face wash.
-However, I was hoping that it would be more moisturizing given its not-too-cheap price.
-I’d also mistakenly thought that it contains added Ceramide when making the purchase.
+I also like how it cleanses well as a second step cleanser.
+However, I was hoping that it would feel more moisturising and had mistakenly though it contained added Ceramide when making the purchase.

-That being said, it’s very easy to moisturize our skin using a dedicated skincare such as a moisturizer or serum.
+That being said, it’s very easy to moisturise our skin using a dedicated skincare such as a moisturiser or a serum.
 Therefore, I think Curel Foaming Wash is still worth a purchase especially if you are combating dry, dehydrated, mature and/or sensitive skin.

 To find out the latest price on Amazon, click HERE